Islamic economics: Pre-modern Muslim thought on economics

 Perhaps the most well-known Islamic scholar who wrote about economical issues was Ibn Khaldun, who has been called "the father of modern economics" by I.M.
 Oweiss.
 Ibn Khaldun wrote on what is now called economic and political theory in the introduction, or Muqaddimah (Prolegomena), of his History of the World (Kitab al-Ibar).
 He discussed what he called asabiyya (social cohesion), which he cited as the cause of the advancement of some civilizations.
 Ibn Khaldun felt that many social forces are cyclic, although there could be sudden sharp turns that break the pattern.

 His ideas about the benefits of the division of labor also relate to asabiyya, the greater the social cohesion, the more complex the successful division may be, the greater the economic growth.
 He noted that growth and development positively stimulates both supply and demand, and that the forces of supply and demand are what determines the prices of goods.
 He also noted macroeconomic forces of population growth, human capital development, and technological developments effects on development.
 In fact, Ibn Khaldun thought that population growth was directly a function of wealth.

 Medieval Islamic economics appears to have somewhat resembled a form of capitalism, some arguing that it laid the foundations for the development of modern capitalism.

 Early modern period

-Economic policies based on sharia were introduced throughout the Gunpowder empires, which led to their commercial expansion.
+Economic policies based on sharia were introduced throughout the gunpowder empires, which led to their commercial expansion.
 Chiefly the Ottoman Empire and Mughal India underwent substantial increases in per capita income and population, and a sustained pace of technological innovation.
-Significant was Muslim India's Fatawa 'Alamgiri, compiled by Mughal Emperor Aurangzeb Alamgir and Shah Waliullah Dehlawi's family, through which the Indian subcontinent surpassed Qing China to become the world's largest economy, valued 25% of world GDP, while the region of Mughal Bengal waved the period of proto-industrialization, making direct contribution to England's first Industrial Revolution after the Battle of Plassey.
+A significant event was the creation of Muslim India's Fatawa 'Alamgiri, compiled by Mughal Emperor Aurangzeb Alamgir and Shah Waliullah Dehlawi's family, through which the Indian subcontinent surpassed Qing China to become the world's largest economy, valued 25% of world GDP, while the region of Mughal Bengal entered a period of proto-industrialization, making direct contribution to England's first Industrial Revolution after English dominance was established following the Battle of Plassey.